Jordan-Glass/blog.jglass.me/content/posts/getting-started-with-zola-part-1/index.md

 Using information in `man gittutorial` I set my email with `git config --global user.email <myemail>[@]users.noreply.github.com` and name with `git config --global user.name "Jordan Glass"` to ensure my commits are associated with me.
 Instead of using a personal address, I've used the one provided to me by GitHub, which you can find by checking "Keep my email address private" in your [email preferences](https://github.com/settings/emails).

 Git works, broadly, by `add`-ing and `commit`-ting the changes you make to files.
-The `commit` command makes a record of the changes you make to files, but you need to `add` files before they are included in commits.
+The `commit` command makes a record of the changes you make to files, but you need to `add` files to include them in commits.

 The first time, in the root of the `blog` directory, run `git add .` to add all the files in the blog.
 The `.` refers to the current directory, and Git will add all the files in all the folders below this one when using this command.
 Then, use `git commit` to record the changes.
 It'll open your text editor to ask for some information.
 The first line is typically a short summary of your changes, no more than fifty characters - optionally, you can add a blank line followed by a longer description below it if you want to add more detail.